 WekaFS provides additional data integrity capabilities by protecting against data loss due to power failures.
 When a write is acknowledged back to the client, it is safely protected from server failures or data-center-wide power failure through a journaling process.
 WEKA’s innovative data layout and algorithms enable it to recover from a data-center-wide power failure in minutes because there is no need to do a complete file system consistency check (FSCK).
 For most other file systems, the FSCK process recovery time is proportional to the size of the recovered file system.
 In large scale deployments, this recovery can take days or weeks.

 Automated Data Rebalancing

-The benefit is that Weka can maintain well-balanced cluster performance and data protection as capacity and usage change.
-Another advantage is that as additional SSDs are added to existing server hosts or the cluster is expanded with more hosts, Weka automatically rebalances to enhance performance, resiliency, and capacity without requiring costly downtime for data migration.
+The benefit is that WEKA can maintain well-balanced cluster performance and data protection as capacity and usage change.
+Another advantage is that as additional SSDs are added to existing servers or the cluster is expanded with more servers, WEKA automatically rebalances to enhance performance, resiliency, and capacity without requiring costly downtime for data migration.
 Matched capacity SSDs are not required, which allows you to leverage new technology and save money as SSD prices decline.